 In this case, there are less objective measures of valuating the real estate, mainly for single-family residences.

 In single-family residences, real estate appraisals and local property trends are the best way of valuing the real estate.
-Our consultants can provide assistance in effectuating these types of real estate due diligence in Montenegro
+Our consultants can provide assistance in effectuating these types of real estate due diligence in Montenegro.
+We can also help you open a company in Montenegro.

 Parties involved in a real estate transaction in Montenegro